j-friedson/Evolution/README.md

 To compile the code:
 > ./compile

-To run the main (local) program:
+To run the main program:
 > ./xmain [3-8]

 Where [3-8] is an integer representing the number of players, between 3 and 8 (inclusive)

-To run the distributed program on the server machine:
+To run the distributed server program:
 > ./xserver [port]

 Where [port] is an optional argument specifying the port of the machine to be used (default is 45678)

-To run the distributed program on the client machine:
+To run the distributed client program:
 > ./xclient [host] [port]

 Where [host] is an optional argument specifying the host address to connect to (default is localhost), and [port] is an optional argument